bowman2001/perplexdoc/content/blog/inline-and-block-elements/index.md

 The Markdown [image element](/doc/basic/image) is creating some confusion, because its an inline element.
 Because many images appear visually as blocks, we falsely tend to infer they should be block elements.
 But a Markdown image is always inline and embedded in an enclosing block.
 When its placed stand-alone on a separated line, its not only an image but enclosed in a paragraph block of its own.

 To generate a stand-alone image resulting in semantically correct HTML, we need the [{$figure} shortcode](/doc/shortcode/figure).
-The distinction between stand-alone and embedded images brings a big benefit with Perplex.
-We can place a {$figure} and its optional caption outside of the the main text column.
+And we can easily add CSS-styles to resize or move the resulting figure --- even beside the main text column.